Occidental College: 1900s

 After having its first Rhodes Scholar, Clarence Spaulding, named in 1908, Oxy seniors John Paden and Aaron Segal were awarded Rhodes Scholarships in 1958, the only time Occidental has produced two Rhodes Scholars in a single year.
 Paden and Segal were among the ten Occidental students who participated in Crossroads Africa that year, a forerunner to the Peace Corps that later became a national program.

 In 1969, 42 students were suspended for peacefully protesting military recruiting on campus.
 One year later, faculty voted to suspend classes in the wake of the Kent State shootings and America's invasion of Cambodia.
 Subsequently, Oxy students wrote 7,000 letters to Washington D.C., protesting U.S. involvement in the war in Southeast Asia.
 Occidental launched one of the country's first Upward Bound programs in 1966, aimed at increasing the number of low-income, underrepresented high school students who become the first in their family to go to college.

 Also in 1969, the school opened its first two co-ed dormitories, and two more followed a year later.
 In 1988, John Brooks Slaughter, formerly Chancellor of the University of Maryland, became Occidental's first black president.
 Building on faculty and student advocacy and a series of grants the college had received previously to increase the diversity of the Occidental student body, Slaughter led the process of creating a new mission statement that is still used today.
 Also, Slaughter led the college's community outreach expansion with the creation of the Center for Volunteerism and Community Service, the predecessor for the current Center for Community Based Learning.

-In November 1990, the college, initially established as a Presbyterian institution but no longer religiously affiliated, rededicated the campus' main chapel as the Herrick Memorial Chapel and Interfaith Center.
+In November 1990, the college rededicated the campus' main chapel as the Herrick Memorial Chapel and Interfaith Center.
 The school also took down the crosses in the chapel in an attempt to "broaden Occidental's appeal among non-Christian students."